AnujMahajanOxf/VIREL/VIREL_code/README.md

 # VIREL
 This repo contains the code for VIREL: A Variational Inference Framework for Reinforcement Learning, accepted for NeurIPS 2019.
 The paper can be founds at https://arxiv.org/abs/1811.01132.
-The code is based on Vitchyr Pong's rlkit implemtation available at https://github.com/vitchyr/rlkit/tree/master/rlkit Clone that repo first, our code for virel and beta can be run by adding the files virel.py and beta.py in rlkit/rlkit/torch/sac/.
+The code is based on Vitchyr Pong's rlkit implementation available at https://github.com/vitchyr/rlkit/tree/master/rlkit.
+Clone that repo first, our code for virel and beta can be run by adding the files virel.py and beta.py in rlkit/rlkit/torch/sac/.
 We also provide experiment files virel_exp.py, beta_exp.py to run gym-mujoco tasks on our algorithms, the arguments for which are:

  - 1. env name